Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 ##### ANd end up with mounting to the Wall.
 - More Stable, higher.
 Permanant [[I could only WFH]]
 - Regain the space to have a set up for the desk (stand, seat)
+#### Dual setup.
+I accidentaly broken my 2k monitor
 ### Seating
 Nothing special, since I took back the sapce and can have a use it to setup my desk.
 It's quite small to I put strong hard big panel on top.
 Then I could easily switch betweenn lying and seating within my room.
 Right.
 But according to this research <link>, standing is much ease for the spine than seating.
 SO we go to the next

 ### Standing
-Put a smaller table of top
+Put a smaller table of top and Have a decitated set of keyboard/mouse for 2 position(built-in key board for the mac) and external while seating